StillKe/Regex/README.md

 3. Provide the HTML content containing the price.
 4. The script will extract and display the price.

+#License
+This project is licensed under the MIT License - see the LICENSE file for details.

+css
+Copy code

+You can save this content in a file named `README.md` in your project direct

 ## Example

 ```python